-If you are interested in becoming a Wilson Fellow or would like to suggest a candidate, send a cover letter and resume to John Taylor, Associate Head of School, via email to firstname.lastname@example.org.
+If you are interested in becoming a Wilson Fellow or would like to suggest a candidate, send a cover letter and resume to Ivory Hills, Assistant Head of School for Strategy and Planning & Dean of Faculty, via email to Ivory Hills.
 The subject line in the email should be Wilson Fellow.
 Decisions regarding new members of the faculty are usually made from mid-March through mid-May.

 The Early-Career Fellowship at Deerfield offers curious, optimistic, and energetic individuals an opportunity to explore independent school teaching.
 Our program seeks to develop novice teachers who aim to lay a strong foundation for a career in education.
 With the ongoing support of an experienced mentor teacher, fellows immerse themselves in all aspects of life at Deerfield.
 They teach courses, advise students, supervise in our residence halls, and coach or supervise in our co-curricular program.
 Appointments in specific academic departments will vary year-to-year depending on the Academy’s needs.
 Weekly meetings with the program director and mentor teacher introduce them to effective pedagogical techniques, assessment design and grading, methods for cultivating students’ sense of belonging and inclusion, and curricular considerations.